emilyamil/circuits/README.md

 # circuits
-Circuits made for Computer Software and Engineering using breadboard and TinkerCad
+Circuits made for Computer Architecture and Organization using breadboard and TinkerCad
 Made in collaboration with several other students in the CS353 class at UWGB

 For circuit descriptions, check Wiki section